mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v2.5.2
+Bugfix: Fixed issue where 'New Text' is shown when game is started with ShowIncomingItemProgress disabled (thanks Valoneu for report)

 #### v2.5.1
 Feature: Added config for minimum stacks to load from network.
 Open config tab of legacy UI to configure
 Feature: Added configs to disable using mecha energy & warpers for shipping costs.
 Use with caution, especially the warpers one.
 Open config tab of legacy UI to set up